Nongovernmental Organizations and Families: A Global Perspective

 Canvas at UNL

-Approximately two to three weeks before the first day of class, a UNL campus coordinator (Lisa King, Diane Wasser, Diane Nelson, Kelsey Sims or Danielle Silsbee) will email students with information (student name, email, and NU ID) and instructions for accessing UNL classes.
+Approximately two to three weeks before the first day of class, a UNL campus coordinator (Lisa King, Diane Nelson, Kelsey Sims, Melisia Bieber, or Dan Cotton) will email students with information (student name, email, and NU ID) and instructions for accessing UNL classes.
 Students will claim their UNL account by setting a password and security questions.
-Once students claim their ID, they will be able to access their courses at canvas.unl.edu.
+Once students claim their ID, they will be able to access their courses at its.unl.edu/myunl/.
 Courses may not be visible to students until the first day of class.

 This course does not require an exam proctor.